+The relevant test is described in 3GPP TS 26.132.

 7.14 Jitter buffer management behaviour

+7.14.1 Statistics on delay and quality loss

 For MTSI-based speech-only with LTE, NR or WLAN access, a jitter buffer is used in receiving to handle the variation in packet receiver timing (see clause 8 of TS 26.114 [17]).

 If the jitter buffer management (JBM) behaviour is evaluated, the following statistics shall be reported for conditions specified in TS 26.132: